-CT is useful in determining the nature of pleural fluid in the setting of trauma by assessing the attenuation value.
+CT is useful in determining the nature of the pleural fluid in the setting of trauma by assessing the attenuation value.
 Blood in the pleural space typically has an attenuation of 35-70 HU 6.
 Pleural fluid attenuation measurement should be routine in the interpretation of chest trauma CT to distinguish simple fluid from acute blood.

 Recognised complications that can after a retained haemothorax include 7

 Treatment and prognosis

 The exact management strategy will depend on underlying aetiology.
 In general management options include: